-First Watch Pesto Chicken Quinoa Bowl (Easy Copycat)
+First Watch Pesto Chicken Quinoa Bowl (Easy Copycat Recipe)

 The First Watch pesto chicken quinoa bowl is popular for a reason.
 It combines simple whole foods that balance each other perfectly.